christos42/CLDR_CLNER_models/README.md

 ## Notes
 Please cite our work when using this software.

-Theodoropoulos, C., Henderson, J., Coman, A. C., & Moens, M. F. (2021).
-Imposing Relation Structure in Language-Model Embeddings Using Contrastive Learning. arXiv preprint arXiv:2109.00840.
+Theodoropoulos, C., Henderson, J., Coman, A. C., & Moens, M. F. (2021, November).
+Imposing Relation Structure in Language-Model Embeddings Using Contrastive Learning.
+In Proceedings of the 25th Conference on Computational Natural Language Learning (pp. 337-348).

 BibTex:
 <pre>